 Abstract Fiber Details

-Abstract Fiber is based in Portland, Oregon.
+Welcome to Abstract Fiber!
+Everything is hand-dyed by us in our little studio in Portland, Oregon.
 Our fiber and yarn is hand painted with lightfast and washfast synthetic dyes.
 Batches are small and each skein is unique.
 We use only the highest quality materials and want you to be delighted with your purchase.
 Want to mix and match?
 Need a color, but in a different fiber?
 Need a bigger quantity from one dyelot?
 Contact us, we're glad to help!